montaque-reynolds/montaque-reynolds.github.io/docs/Discussions/week-08.md

 # The Good Life

 I have found it difficult to explain to a seven year old why he shouldn't kill mobs in minecraft.
-Although this particular seven year-old will refrain from killing mobs in minecraft because he trusts my judgement, and so that when I say "don't kill mobs", he will generally say "okay, I won't, but why?"
-This is where I find it difficult to come up with a reason that seems satisfying.
+Although this particular seven year-old will refrain from killing mobs in Minecraft because he trusts my judgement, and so that when I say "don't kill mobs", he will generally say "okay, I won't, but why?"
+This is where I find it difficult to come up with a reason that seems satisfying to myself.
 Consider deontology: do not kill mobs in minecraft because doing so will be treating them as an object.
 Well, they are objects aren't they?
 Consequentialists might point out that we are not hurting anyone.
 A natural law theorist?
 Is there a law giver, evolution, natural selection or God that would care?
 Would God care?
 Why?
+Is there are question about natural selection that would preclude the adaptive fitness of individuals who kill mobs in Minecraft?
+If so, it is not obvious.

 ## Virtue as a human excellence

-According to Martha @nuss01, the ancient Greeks were obsessed with the worry that what makes a human life good, has nothing to do with the human, and everything to do with luck.
+According to Martha Nussbaum[@nuss86] the ancient Greeks were obsessed with the worry that what makes a human life good, has nothing to do with the human, and everything to do with luck.
 It is important to point out that when we say "what makes a human life good", what we mean is what makes it worthy of praise, or admiration.

 There are two questions here: